wojdyr/fityk/doc/data.rst

 create 500 points and generate a sinusoid.

-Points are kept sorted according to their *x* coordinate.
-The sorting is performed after each transformation.

-.. note:: Changing the *x* coordinate may change the order
-          and indices of points.

 Indices, like all other values, are computed in the real number domain.
 If the index is not integer (it is compared using *ε* to the rounded value):